-The Dragon’s Back is Hong Kong’s most famous hiking trail and was once named by TIME magazine as the best urban hike in Asia.
+The Dragon’s Back is one of the best hikes in Hong Kong and was once named by TIME magazine as the best urban hike in Asia.

 Hong Kong is renowned for its skyscrapers, urban sprawl and work-hard-play-hard lifestyle.
 So people are often surprised to discover that in actual fact around 38% of the land surrounding Hong Kong has been designated as Country Park.

-You don’t have to travel far out of the city to see these expanses of greenery – and more excitingly, within these country parks are hundreds of kilometres of well signposted hiking trails.
-In fact, hiking is one of the Hong Kong residents’ favourite pastimes.
+You don’t have to travel far out of the city to see these expanses of greenery – and more excitingly, within these country parks are hundreds of kilometres of well signposted Hong Kong hiking trails.
+In fact, hiking Hong Kong is one of the local residents’ favourite pastimes.

 The Dragon’s Back is one of the best introductions to hiking in Hong Kong.
 It is a relatively easy hike, with fabulous views – and it ends on a beach.
 What more could you ask for?